 The resort’s winding driveway leads to the welcome pavilion, curves up a small hill lined with maple and cherry trees, setting the scene for the rest of the property, rich in greenery and Japanese foliage.

-Bathrooms follow the design of traditional Japanese baths, with charcoal-coloured basalt stone tiles which draw the eye across the room to the private onsen with floor-to-ceiling windows and the vista out onto the private gardens.
-Sunken terraces constructed with basalt stone, located between the restaurant and bar, are the ideal spot for an aperitif and feature glass-covered fireplaces, whilst a 33-metre freshwater infinity pool close by, provides panoramic views over Ago Bay, dotted with pearl rafts floating on the calm sea.
+Bathrooms follow the design of traditional Japanese baths, with charcoal-colored basalt stone tiles which draw the eye across the room to the private onsen with floor-to-ceiling windows and the vista out onto the private gardens.
+Sunken terraces constructed with basalt stone, located between the restaurant and bar, are the ideal spot for an aperitif and feature glass-covered fireplaces, whilst a 33-meter freshwater infinity pool close by provides panoramic views over Ago Bay, dotted with pearl rafts floating on the calm sea.

-At Amanemu, the holistic approach of the Aman Spa aims to promote wellbeing through the integration of treatments, relaxation, movement and nutrition.
-Heavily influenced by the abundance of natural hot springs and therapeutic powers of water, the 2000 square metre spa encompasses a large central onsen for communal bathing, plus two private spa pavilions each with their own indoor and outdoor onsen.
-There is also a state-of-the-art fitness centre, Watsu suites and an expansive glass-walled yoga studio with an outdoor deck overlooking a peaceful garden with a Tabunoki tree at its centre.
+At Amanemu, the holistic approach of the Aman Spa aims to promote wellbeing through the integration of treatments, relaxation, movement, and nutrition.
+Heavily influenced by the abundance of natural hot springs and therapeutic powers of water, the 2000 square meter spa encompasses a large central onsen for communal bathing, plus two private spa pavilions, each with its own indoor and outdoor onsen.
+There is also a state-of-the-art fitness center, Watsu suites, and an expansive glass-walled yoga studio with an outdoor deck overlooking a peaceful garden with a Tabunoki tree at its center.

 Japan’s most sacred Shinto Shrine, Ise Grand Shrine, also known simply as Jing?, is located just one hour from Amanemu.
-Covering approximately 5,500 hectares, Jing? is a collection of 125 Shinto shrines which include the two main shrines of Geku, an outdoor sanctuary shrouded in greenery, and Naiku, an inner shrine surrounded by Japanese cypress trees and located adjacent to the Uzi Bridge which stretches across the Isuzu River.
+Covering approximately 5,500 hectares, Jing is a collection of 125 Shinto shrines, including the two main shrines of Geku, an outdoor sanctuary shrouded in greenery, and Naiku inner shrine surrounded by Japanese cypress trees and located adjacent to the Uzi Bridge, which stretches across the Isuzu River.

-The Kumano Kodo, a series of five ancient pilgrimage routes which converge at the heart of the remote Kii Mountains in the southernmost region of Honshu, were recently named UNESCO World Heritage routes.
-They were hiked by Kyoto’s ancient emperors who travelled the same paths to purify themselves and pray to deities known as kami, said to be dwelling in the rocks and trees.
+The Kumano Kodo, a series of five ancient pilgrimage routes which converge at the heart of the remote Kii Mountains in the southernmost region of Honshu, was recently named UNESCO World Heritage routes.
+They were hiked by Kyoto’s ancient emperors who traveled the same paths to purify themselves and pray to deities known as kami, said to be dwelling in the rocks and trees.

-Amanemu has developed hiking routes which will lead guests through parts of the Kumano Kodo with an abundance of streams, rivers and waterfall-laced mountains, past cedar and cypress forests to sacred shrines such as Kumano Sanzan, Yohshino and Omine and Koyasan.
-Together these sites, the connecting pilgrimage routes, and surrounding forests form a cultural landscape that reflects the fusion of Shintoism with the ancient tradition of nature worship in Japan.
+Amanemu has developed hiking routes that will lead guests through parts of the Kumano Kodo with an abundance of streams, rivers, waterfall-laced mountains, past cedar and cypress forests to sacred shrines such as Kumano Sanzan, Yohshino and Omine, and Koyasan.
+Together with these sites, the connecting pilgrimage routes and surrounding forests form a cultural landscape that reflects the fusion of Shintoism with the ancient tradition of nature worship in Japan.

 If all that weren’t enough, guests also have access to Nemu Golf Club, an 18-hole championship golf course overlooking Ago Bay.